benjamincrozat/content/posts/best-laravel-developers.md

 ## The Laravel developer profiles I recommend

 These Laravel developers are people I know through X (formerly Twitter), have good client testimonials, or already worked or interacted with.
+(This section is a work in progress.)

 - [Ash Allen](https://ashallendesign.co.uk)
 - [Simon Hamp](https://simonhamp.me)